-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities For the year ended June 30, 2019
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities For the year ended June 30, 2021

-Net Change in Fund Balance - Governmental Funds \$ 244,487 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balance - Governmental Funds

+Amounts reported for governmental activities in the statement of activities are different because:

+Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays of \$525,226 differed from depreciation expense of \$542,804 (17,578) Change in Net Position of Governmental Activities \$ 226,909
+This is the amount by which capital outlays of \$237,259 differed from depreciation expense including loss on retirements of (150.040) \$388,105 (150,846) Revenues are recognized using the full accrual basis of accounting in the government-wide statements.
+However, revenues are recognized when they are measurable and available in the governmental funds.
+These revenues did not meet the recognition criteria during the current year and, therefore, were not reported in the governmental funds.
+741,899 Change in Net Position of Governmental Activities \$1,736,405